patrikduch/kafkajs-template/README.md

 # KafkaJs template

-Docker template for building modern webservices with Nest.js framework.
+Example of KafkaJs library for communication with Kafka Message Broker

 ## Main features